ArtPoon/slides/markdown/mimm4750g-discovery.md

 * Two major categories of assembly algorithms/data structures:
   1. Overlap graphs
   2. de Bruijn graphs - memory efficient, scales better with data size.
+* We're glossing over a lot of methodological detail here &mdash; if you want to know more, see Ben Langmead's [teaching materials](https://langmead-lab.org/teaching-materials/)

 ---